 Growing Discontent About the Numbers

 Not having to please advertisers has been the justification Netflix executives used for their silence.
-A willingness to give content creators flexibility — and big paychecks — has afforded Netflix some leeway.
+The company’s content is not tied to strict TV streaming guide schedules or predetermined time slots like traditional networks.
+And a willingness to give content creators flexibility — and big paychecks — has afforded Netflix some leeway.
 However, Netflix’s reticence for sharing viewership numbers could become a problem as traditional TV companies commission original content for their own streaming services.
 People in the industry are already taking shots at Netflix’s math.

 FX CEO advised journalists to be skeptical of Netflix’s “cherrypicked and unverified data.”
 He pointed out that the series You only averaged 8 million viewers when its first season aired on Lifetime.
 Yet Netflix projected 40 million viewers when the second season appeared on the streaming service.
 “Netflix is not telling you the whole story,” Landgraf warned.